james-paul25/p2p-tutoring/README.md

 # 🎓 BISU Peer-to-Peer Tutoring System

-A full-stack tutoring platform for BISU students and tutors.
-It streamlines the entire tutoring workflow — from finding a tutor, requesting a session, to real-time-like messaging — built with modern technologies and deployed on production-ready services.
+A full-stack tutoring platform for BISU students.
+It streamlines the entire tutoring workflow — from finding a tutor, requesting a session, to real-time-like messaging — built with modern technologies and deployed.

 ## 🚀 Features

 ### 🧑‍🎓 Students
 - Browse and search tutors by subject or department
 - Request tutoring sessions (with calendar selector)
-- View top-rated, recently active, and favorite tutors
+- View top-rated and favorite tutors
 - See session history and tutor profiles
 - Send messages to tutors per session